 If you’ve had unprotected sex or your contraceptive has failed, emergency contraception can help stop pregnancy within 5 days.

-The are two types of emergency contraception; the emergency contraceptive pill (also known as, the morning after pill) and the IUD (copper coil).
+There are two types of emergency contraception: the emergency contraceptive pill (the morning after pill) and the IUD (copper coil).

 The emergency contraceptive pill contains a progestogen hormone called Levonorgestrel and is most effective when taken within 72 hours of unprotected sex, but it can be used up to 96 hours (4 days) after.